 - Individual Retirement Accounts (IRAs)

 If you or your spouse acquired these accounts or contributed to them during the marriage, the law will consider them marital property.
-Because Pennsylvania and New Jersey are both equitable distribution states, you must divide all marital property in a fair and just way, regardless of who contributed to the funds.
+Depending on where you live, that marital property will be divided under state law.
+For example, Pennsylvania and New Jersey are both equitable distribution states, so spouses must divide all marital property in a fair and just way, regardless of who contributed to the funds.

 In most cases, splitting retirement savings requires filing a special agreement known as a qualified domestic relations order (QDRO).
 The judge and all parties involved sign this agreement.
 After all parties sign, the administrator of the retirement plan will distribute the funds.

-Your Petrelli Law attorney can help you understand equitable distribution, file your QDRO, and protect your assets in your grey divorce.
+Your Petrelli Previtera attorney can help you understand equitable distribution, file your QDRO, and protect your assets in your grey divorce.

 What about alimony and other spousal support in these marriages?